-32. If we are doing manual calculations without a calculator we usually just use 3.14 as a close approximation to $\pi$ .
-The fraction 22/7 works nicely two if you prefer fractions.
+32. If we are doing manual calculations without a calculator we usually just use 3.14 as a close decimal approximation to $\pi$ .
+The fraction 22/7 works nicely two if, like me, you prefer fractions.

 $\pi$ is another one of those pesky numbers that has decimal places that go on and on forever with no rational pattern!
 It is 'irrational'.
+Mathematicians have calculated it recently to six trillion decimal places, we will tend to just stick with whatever the calculator tells us or sometimes just 3.14.